 National Barramundi Day

-Bopp & Tone is celebrating National Barramundi Day to support our Aussie farmers!
+Bopp & Tone celebrated National Barramundi Day in support of our Aussie farmers!

-Join us on Friday 22nd October to #askforaussiebarra and enjoy our delicious Wood-fired Barramundi on special for the day.
+On Friday 22nd October we #askforaussiebarra and enjoyed our delicious Wood-fired Barramundi on special for that day.

-To celebrate National Barramundi Day, we’re offering a ‘melt in your mouth’ Wood fired barramundi, Jerusalem artichoke, broad bean, zucchini flower ($46) to encourage consumers to #askforaussiebarra and raise awareness around the ambiguous naming rights in Australia.
+With celebrating National Barramundi Day, we offered a ‘melt in your mouth’ Wood fired barramundi, Jerusalem artichoke, broad bean, zucchini flower ($46) to encourage consumers to #askforaussiebarra and raise awareness around the ambiguous naming rights in Australia.